Leadership & staff

 Ryan Streeter

-Streeter’s distinguished career in government service includes being special assistant for domestic policy to President George W. Bush at the White House, deputy chief of staff for policy for Indiana Gov. Mike Pence, and policy advisor to Indianapolis Mayor Stephen Goldsmith.
+Earlier in his career, Streeter was a senior fellow at the Legatum Institute in London and a research fellow at the Hudson Institute.
+He also served as special assistant for domestic policy to President George W. Bush at the White House, deputy chief of staff for policy for Indiana Governor Mike Pence, and policy adviser to Indianapolis Mayor Stephen Goldsmith.
 Streeter is the author, coauthor, and editor of many books, including Doing Right by Kids: Leveraging Social Capital and Innovation to Increase Opportunity (AEI Press, 2024) which he co-edited with Scott Winship and Yuval Levin, and The Future of Cities, (AEI Press, 2022) which he co-edited with Joel Kotkin.

 In addition, his writings have appeared in The Washington Post, The Wall Street Journal, The Atlantic, Politico, USA Today, The Hill, City Journal, National Affairs, and National Review, among others.
 He has a Ph.D. in political philosophy from Emory University.